kartikchauhan/js-design-patterns/Readme.md

 * They also assist in recasting parts of the system which don't fit a particular purpose into those that do.

 * Patterns that fall under this category include: *Decorator*, *Facade*, *Flyweight*, *Adapter* and *Proxy*.

+### Behavioral Design Patterns:
+* Behavioral patterns focus on improving or streamlining the communication between disparate objects in a system.

+* Some behavioral patterns include: *Iterator*, *Mediator*, *Observer* and *Visitor*.